 - The vegetative nucleus, also known as the macronucleus, plays a role in the regulation of metabolic processes and growth.

-- Micronucleus, also known as the reproductive nucleus, is an important component in managing reproduction.
+- Micronucleus, also known as the reproductive nucleus, is an important component for reproduction.

 The following is a list of the economic significance of Protista:

 - Protists play an important role in the aquatic food chain.

 - In various regions of the world, some varieties of seaweed are used in the culinary process.

 - Diatomaceous earth can be used as a fuel source after it has been mined (Most of the oils and gasoline supply comes from diatom’s fossil beds).

 - Some of the protists have the potential to be used in the manufacturing of various pharmaceuticals, vitamins, and cosmetics.